 None of these outcomes from a merger are guaranteed, which is why I am a passionate advocate for mergers being an outcome that emerges from deepening relationships and for taking time to build trust and do it properly. if you do that your beneficiaries are much more likely to reap the rewards you seek for them.
 Moreover, the inevitable downsides to any merger (opportunity and actual cost, reputational risks etc.) are much more likely to outweigh the benefits.

 Of course I recognise that some mergers happen from necessity (e.g. because one partner is struggling financially) and that in those cases they sometimes need to proceed quickly.
 That's ok but the risks inherent in such speed and necessity should be recognised by all involved and real care taken with post-merger integration work to maximise the chances of the merger being a positive benefit for everyone concerned, particularly beneficiaries.

 I plan to write more in a future post on critical factors for successful charity mergers, including building trust and post-merger integration.
-Meanwhile, you can read more about our governance services or if you'd like discuss charity mergers in more detail please contact us for a free telephone discussion about your specific situation.
+Meanwhile, you can read more about our governance services or if you'd like discuss charity mergers in more detail please contact us at email@example.com.